-- 24. A different approach is therefore in order.
-Looking at the various specific powers that our law now provides for dealing with terrorism, it may be productive to ask to what specific problems they are addressed. - 25.
-In some cases, the answer is not clear.
-Why, for example, should it be necessary to punish breach of a police cordon with up to three months in prison when the cordon was imposed around a suspicious package suspected of being related to terrorism, but with a maximum of one month when the suspicious package though equally likely to be explosive is not associated with terrorism?
-More centrally, why is police bail available in appropriate cases to those suspected of violent crime, including some terrorists, but not to those arrested under the Terrorism Act 2000, however minor their alleged involvement? - 26.
-However most of the special powers, as its seems to me, can be linked to at least one of two operational requirements. - 27.
-The first is a perceived need, in a footballing phrase beloved also of spies, to defend further up the field.
-That is a consequence of the highly destructive potential of single, concentrated terrorist attacks; the dangers of allowing such a plot to run; and so the resulting need to intervene at an earlier stage. - 28.
+- 25. So I propose to adopt a different approach.
+Looking at the various specific powers that our law now provides for dealing with terrorism, let us ask to what specific problems are they addressed. - 26.
+Some of them leave me baffled.
+Why, for example, should it be necessary to punish breach of a police cordon with up to three months in prison when the cordon was imposed around a suspicious package suspected of being related to terrorism, but with a maximum of one month when the suspicious package is of the common or garden kind?
+More substantively, why is police bail available in appropriate cases to those suspected of violent crime, including some terrorists, but not to those arrested under the Terrorism Act 2000, however minor their alleged involvement?
+10 - 27.
+But most of the rest can be linked to two operational requirements. - 28.
+The first is a perceived need, in a phrase equally beloved of football managers and spies, to defend further up the field: a consequence of the destructive potential of single, concentrated terrorist attacks; the dangers of allowing such a plot to run; and so the resulting need to intervene at an earlier stage. - 29.
 The second is the need to rely on intelligence that cannot be disclosed either from abroad, from human intelligence sources or from technical surveillance.